 On October 24, 2011, our board of directors authorized a share repurchase program, whereby our company may repurchase of up to \$50.0 million of our ADSs during the period from October 24, 2011 through October 23, 2012.
 The share repurchase program was publicly announced on October 25, 2011.
-As of the date of this annual report, we have not repurchased any of our ADSs under this share repurchase program.
+The table below is a summary of the shares repurchased by us in the fiscal year ended February 28, 2013.
+No shares were repurchased in this period except during the months indicated and all shares were purchased in the open market.